 The GM role is, and should be, different at every company.
-The HBR article linked above defines seven types of GM.
+The HBR article quoted above defines seven types of GM.

 The GM's role must be defined in relation to the CEO.
 What do you, the founder, need help with?
 Which parts of your role do you need to hand off to someone who can do them better than you can?

-Before diving in to that task, I'd suggest some background reading on how others define the role, what a CEO does, and how to draw a line between the two.
+Before diving in to that task, start with some background reading on how others define the role, what a CEO does, and how to draw a line between the two.

 - Etsy COO Linda Kozlowski for First Round Review on defining the COO role, hiring, and onboarding.

 - Elad Gil on whether or not you should hire a COO based on his experience as a tech investor.